t-affeldt/climate/README.md

 ## Cloning Instructions
 This modpack uses submodules to always be up-to-date.
-You can download the pack as a ZIP file like normal, but cloning it using the command line takes a little bit of extra effort.
-Make sure you set the *recursive* flag in that case: ``git clone https://github.com/t-affeldt/climate.git --recursive``.
+Downloading the repository as a ZIP file leaves the mod folders empty, so you will have to download them manually.
+If you are using git commands then make sure you set the *recursive* flag instead: ``git clone https://github.com/t-affeldt/climate.git --recursive``.
 If you forget to set this flag, then the mod folders will be empty.
 You will also need to run ``git pull`` from within every mod folder in order to update the modpack.
 Check out the [Git SCM guide on submodules](https://git-scm.com/book/de/v2/Git-Tools-Submodule) for more information.

 ## Troubleshooting